hindurani/Capture-and-Analyze-Network-Traffic-Using-Wireshark-Task5/README.md

 HTTP: Used for web browsing (e.g., GET requests to example.com).
 DNS: Used for resolving domain names to IP addresses (e.g., queries for google.com).
 ICMP: Used for ping requests and responses (e.g., to google.com).
-Additional protocols observed (if any): [e.g., TCP for connection establishment, UDP for lightweight data transfer].
+Additional protocols observed (if any): [e.g., TCP for connection establishment, UDP for lightweight data transfer,Simple Service Discovery Protocol (SSDP) is used for discovering and advertising network services and devices ,Internet Group Management Protocol version 3 (IGMPv3) is a network protocol used for managing IP multicast group memberships in IPv4 networks].

 ## Exported Packet Capture:
 Saved the capture as task5_capture.pcap via File > Save As in Wireshark.